JoonasJor/simple-rest-api/README.md

 # simple-rest-api

-Rest-api made with Node.js and Express + some tests with Mocha
+REST API made with Node.js and Express including some tests with Mocha

 Azure SQL database used as repository

 Api documentation:
 https://jojo-oamk.stoplight.io/docs/vehicle-registry-api